icha024/cloudant-spring-boot-starter/README.md

 Database db = cloudant.database("mydb", true);
 db.save(data);
 ```
-### Shortcut: Use the database directly
+### Alternative: Use the database directly
-Alternatively, you may inject a database instance directly if you don't need to manipulate cloudant at the account level:
+if you don't need to manipulate Cloudant at the account level, you may inject a database instance directly:
 ```java
 @Bean
 public Database mydb(CloudantClient cloudant) {